bitjson/op-pushstate/readme.md

 Backwards compatibility is also more challenging – any future changes to the signing serialization algorithm would likely require new opcodes or additional bytes.

+## Ordering of Identifiers

+State items have been mapped to identifying numbers/hex values in the order in which they appear in the Bitcoin Cash signing serialization algorithm (with preimages listed before their hashes).
+While items could also be ordered alphabetically by their names, this would ossify naming choices, and any future extensions would break the alphabetical ordering.

-## Inclusion of State Identifiers for Hashed Values
+## Inclusion of Identifiers for Hashed Values

-As specified, several state identifiers represent the hash of other state items (`Transaction Outpoints Hash`, `Transaction Sequence Numbers Hash`, `Corresponding Output Hash`, and `Transaction Outputs Hash`).
+Several state identifiers represent the hash of other state items (`Transaction Outpoints Hash`, `Transaction Sequence Numbers Hash`, `Corresponding Output Hash`, and `Transaction Outputs Hash`).
 This allows scripts to avoid manually re-hashing the values (e.g. `<2> OP_PUSHSTATE OP_HASH256`).
 This optimization reduces transaction sizes by eliminating the hashing opcode, incentivizes better performance, and makes performance optimizations easier for implementations.

 In most cases, the virtual machine will be required to perform these hash functions during a signature checking operation (with a few exceptions, e.g. `Corresponding Output Hash` in an input which doesn't utilize "SIGHASH_SINGLE").
 By allowing scripts to request the hashed result directly, scripts are incentivized to avoid harder-to-optimize constructions (e.g. `<2> OP_PUSHSTATE OP_SHA256 OP_SHA256`).

 Additionally, most "covenant"-style scripts will require each hashed state value (to construct the full signing serialization when validating a signature), while fewer preimage values are needed for validating conformance to the covenant.
 This implies that state identifiers representing hashes will be more common than those representing their preimages.

-## Multiple State Identifiers Per Operation
+## Inclusion of Covered Bytecode Length

+The length of the covered bytecode could be directly included in the `Covered Bytecode` as a prefix (and extracted with `OP_SPLIT` if needed), or it could be derived by scripts using `OP_SIZE` and some simple math (to convert from a Script Number to a Bitcoin `VarInt`).
+Both of these options significantly increase the complexity of scripts and require branching to handle multiple `VarInt` sizes.
+Providing direct access to the properly-encoded length value dramatically simplifies these operations, saving network bandwidth and eliminating several security "footguns".

+Because the number pushing opcodes (`OP_1`-`OP_16`) allow for a single-byte push of numbers up to 16, `Covered Bytecode Length` can be included in the initial set without losing optimization (requiring multi-byte pushes for identifiers of single state items).

+## Inclusion of Concatenation Functionality
-As currently specified, `OP_PUSHSTATE` will often be used in series with resulting state values being concatenated.
-It would be valuable to develop a syntax for specifying a list of state items to concatenate and push in a single operation.

-For example, as specified, OP_PUSHSTATE-optimized CashChannels will include the following script segment:
+`OP_PUSHSTATE` must often be used in series with resulting state values being concatenated.
+For example, without multi-value templating, OP_PUSHSTATE-optimized CashChannels would require the following script segment:
 ```
 <1> OP_PUSHSTATE // version
 <3> OP_PUSHSTATE // transaction outpoints hash